-Thirroul Beach stretches 1km and is known for its killer swell and it’s a semi dog-friendly beach, so you can bring your doggies here before 9am and after 6pm in the summer.
+Thirroul Beach stretches for a cruisy 1km and is known for its killer swell.
+It’s a semi-dog-friendly beach, so you can bring your doggies here before 9am and after 6pm in the summer.

-Balmoral Beach is Sydney’s best ad most popular harbour beaches.
-It’s also the best spot to grab some takeaway, have a bite to eat, a quick dip and soak up a warm Sydney sunset.
+Balmoral Beach is one of Sydney’s best and most popular harbour beaches.
+It’s also the best spot to grab some takeaway, have a bite to eat, have a quick dip and soak up a warm Sydney sunset.
 Dive into the baths and waste the day away, it’s the only way to do it.

-This insanely Instagramable beach is one of Sydney’s best kept beach secrets.
+This insanely Instagrammable beach is one of Sydney’s best-kept beach secrets.
 There’s a playground to keep the little ones busy and you will have no problem finding shade under the ring of trees that surround the bay.
 Hot tip: head here on a weekday before 3pm and it will pretty much feel like your own private beach in the heart of Sydney.

 Lady Bay Beach (Watsons Bay)

-Lady Bay Beach (AKA Watsons Bay) is a low key harbour beach made for those who love to go for a quiet dip and catch up on a good book.
+Lady Bay Beach (Watsons Bay) is a low-key harbour beach made for those who love to go for a quiet dip and catch up on a good book.
 Cozzies are optional here as this is one of Sydney’s best designated nude bathing areas.
 Be free Sydneysiders.

-This ocean pool is one of Sydney Harbour’s largest beaches, but it’s also a local secret and will never be jam-packed like some of Sydney’s other, shall we say, more famous beaches. .
-The wrap around pontoon is the perf spot to park yourself for a quick bite before continuing to practice your Olympic diving technique into the water.
+This ocean pool is one of Sydney Harbour’s largest beaches, but it’s also a local secret and while it's filled with locals in the know, it will hardly be as jam-packed as some of Sydney’s other, shall we say more famous beaches.
+The wrap-around pontoon is the perfect spot to park yourself for a quick bite before continuing to practice your Olympic diving technique into the water.

 Lady Martins Beach

-Lady Martins Beach is the backyard to some of the most expensive real estate in the country, and for a good reason.
+Lady Martins Beach is the backyard of some of the most expensive real estate in the country, and for a good reason.
 The water here is the up there with the clearest in Sydney and the sand is just as amazing.
-Bring your dog along and set up camp because for today, you are one of Sydney’s elite.
+Bring your dog along and set up camp because, for today, you are one of Sydney’s elite.